 The plugin has both free and pro version.
-I need not to say, Pro has more features and benefits than free one.
+I need not to say, pro has more features and benefits than a free one.

 Optimizing keywords, phrases, titles and meta description, sitemap generation, breadcrumb management, content insights, etc are some of the key features of the plugin.

 You can download the free version here or directly search and install it from your WordPress dashboard’s plugin section.

 Watch the below video to learn how to install and setup the Yoast SEO: